-1. An application to be granted a temporary residence permit in the sense of Article 28 shall be rejected as unfounded in the sense of Article 32(1) of the Procedures Directive if the alien has not demonstrated plausibly that his or her application is based on circumstances that, whether in themselves or in connection with other facts, form a legal basis for the permit to be granted.
-2. The alien shall provide all elements to support his or her application as soon as possible.
+1. An application for the issue of a residence permit for a fixed period as referred to in section 28 shall be rejected as unfounded in the sense of Article 32(1) of the Procedures Directive, if the alien has not made a plausible case that his application is based on circumstances which, either in themselves or in connection with other facts, constitute a legal ground for the issue of the permit.

+2. The alien shall produce all items in support of his application at the earliest possible opportunity.
 Our Minister shall assess the relevant elements in cooperation with the alien.